Picovoice/picovoice/sdk/web/template/README.md

 }
 ```

 The follow-on natural commands are domain-specific.
-In this case, a clock.
+In this example, a clock.
 It will only understand what you program it to understand, resulting in dramatic efficiency and accuracy improvements over generic Speech-to-Text approaches:

 > "Picovoice, tell me a joke"